squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 == cache.log ==
 The ''cache.log'' file contains the debug and error messages that Squid generates.
 If you start your Squid using the default ''!RunCache'' script, or start it with the ''-s'' command line option, a copy of certain messages will go into your syslog facilities.
 It is a matter of personal preferences to use a separate file for the squid log data.

 From the area of automatic log file analysis, the ''cache.log'' file does not have much to offer.
-You will usually look into this file for automated error reports, when programming Squid, testing new features, or searching for reasons of a perceived misbehaviour, etc.
+You will usually look into this file for automated error reports, when programming Squid, testing new features, or searching for reasons of a perceived misbehavior, etc.

 == useragent.log ==
 The user agent log file is only maintained, if

  * you configured the compile time ''--enable-useragent-log'' option, and
  * you pointed the ''useragent_log'' configuration option to a file.
-From the user agent log file you are able to find out about distributation of browsers of your clients.
+From the user agent log file you are able to find out about distribution of browsers of your clients.
 Using this option in conjunction with a loaded production squid might not be the best of all ideas.

 == store.log ==
 The ''store.log'' file covers the objects currently kept on disk or removed ones.
-As a kind of transaction log it is ususally used for debugging purposes.
-A definitive statement, whether an object resides on your disks is only possible after analysing the ''complete'' log file.
+As a kind of transaction log it is usually used for debugging purposes.
+A definitive statement, whether an object resides on your disks is only possible after analyzing the ''complete'' log file.
 The release (deletion) of an object may be logged at a later time than the swap out (save to disk).

 The ''store.log'' file may be of interest to log file analysis which looks into the objects on your disks and the time they spend there, or how many times a hot object was accessed.
 The latter may be covered by another log file, too.
 With knowledge of the ''cache_dir'' configuration option, this log file allows for a URL to filename mapping without recursing your cache disks.
 However, the Squid developers recommend to treat ''store.log'' primarily as a debug file, and so should you, unless you know what you are doing.